AlexanderNover/ism2411-data-cleaning-copilot/README.md

 - Removing rows with negative price or quantity
 - Removing duplicate rows

-This project also highlights responsible use of GitHub Copilot to generate and refine functions.
+This project also highlights responsible use of GitHub Copilot to generate and refine functions

-## Files